Overview and Description

 A corollary is that the specialist’s role is complete only when all coping errors that are within their scope are identified, made clear and corrected, or found to be too difficult to correct.
 Even when the practitioner is unable to generate more adaptive behavior, identifying relevant, insufficient, coping behavior has benefits.
 These include avoiding future unnecessary medical testing prompted by abnormal illness behavior alone, and clarifying insufficient coping for other practitioners who may not be aware of important aspects of the problem (e.g., subtle altered posture).
 Failure to identify inappropriate coping may limit the ability of the various practitioners involved in the case to provide reassurance, appreciate the potential benefit of specific behavior changes, minimize future diagnostic testing, and work towards closure.

 Abnormal illness behavior increases the clinician’s time.
-Time constraints and/or limited interdisciplinary assistance can truly limit the breadth and duration of* the specialist’s input [impact] on recovery, rendering it insufficient to foster adaptive behavior in some cases.
-Time-consuming interactions may appear to have no medical purpose.[moved]
-However,* the clinician may incorrectly perceive that the real source of patient distress is outside their scope.
-These factors may cause [lead to] the conclusion that further use of medical resources is unnecessary because the problem is not medical and further physician effort could be ineffective, yielding more time commitment, criticism, or reinforcement of illness behavior.
+Time constraints and/or limited interdisciplinary assistance can truly limit the breadth and duration of the physician’s impact on recovery, rendering it insufficient to foster adaptive behavior in some cases.
+Time consuming interactions may appear tangential to the medical purpose at hand and the clinician may incorrectly perceive that the real source of patient distress is outside their scope.
+These factors may lead to the conclusion that further use of medical resources is unnecessary because the problem is not medical and further physician effort could be ineffective, yielding more time commitment, criticism, or reinforcement of illness behavior.